Did you have a great time over Christmas?

 Wichtel = gnome, imp and Sonntag = Sunday, so this ‘gnome Sunday’ is a special event on a Sunday after Christmas.
 It seems to happen in only a few towns in Germany, but I think it’s a lovely idea, so I’ll tell you about it.

 On a Sunday after Christmas, in Rheine it was the 28th December, people can take any unwanted (but new) presents to a collection place (in Rheine it was the market place).
 For every present they donate they get a go on the wheel of fortune, where they can win a prize or a voucher from local traders, who will be open that day (Shops in Germany are usually closed on a Sunday).
 Unfortunately, they could also win nothing!
 Later that day, the unwanted presents will be auctioned off and the money raised goes to charity.
 The whole event is accompanied by entertainment.
+Some people like to decorate with bulk lace table runners, others prefer something more rustic but everyone enjoying the moment.

 It’s a win – win situation and far more exciting than selling your unwanted gifts on Ebay?
 What do you think?